w3f/research/docs/Polkadot/security/censorship-resistance/index.md

 Assuming that the previous block data can be fetched from backers, the result is *a + b ≤ 6s*.
 Using the current async_delay of 18s, we can set *x* to 4.
 If the max_candidate_depth (m) for Plaza is set such that *m ≤ 3*, then this will reduce (improve) *x* from 4 to *m*.
 A lower *x* is preferable, since it shortens the run of consecutive slots a single collator holds.

 ## A few remaining open questions
 Beyond the inherent restriction on the async backing parameters, it is not clear whether there is an equation relating async_delay, *max_candidate_depth*, and velocity.
 Another point to consider is whether it is possible to claim that the elements of the allowed_relay_parents vector are always consecutive.
-Essentially, this update is performed by the relay chain runtime; every new relay chain block is appended while ensuring the overall buffer does not extend beyond *max_ancestry_len*.
+Essentially, the relay chain runtime performs this update; every new relay chain block is appended while ensuring the overall buffer does not extend beyond *max_ancestry_len*.

 ## Final remarks